IJS teaches people who are seeking a deeper, richer and more meaningful life experience Jewish spiritual practices that are grounded in mindfulness.

 Firkins Reed

-Director of Program Operations
+Senior Director of Programs

-Firkins serves as Director of Program Operations, working across the organization to ensure that program delivery and partnerships run smoothly.
-Prior to this, she served for four years as IJS’s Manager of Foundation Relations.
-Firkins has worked for a number of schools and educational non-profits, including Facing History & Ourselves and the Boston Public Schools.
-She was for many years a high school English teacher and program director for both public and private schools.
+Firkins serves as Senior Director of Programs, working closely with all IJS Faculty, the Program Operations team, and other departments to ensure the smooth delivery of all IJS programs and offerings.
+Prior to this, she served as IJS’s Director of Program Operations and Manager of Foundation Relations.
+Before she came to IJS, Firkins worked over many years in a variety of schools and educational non-profits, including Facing History & Ourselves and the Boston Public Schools, serving as an English teacher, program director, and grant writer.
 Firkins holds an M.A. from Bread Loaf School of English at Middlebury College and an M.Ed. from Harvard Graduate School of Education.
-She lives in Natick, MA with her husband and two daughters and is active in local politics.
+She and her husband live in Natick, MA.
+They love to hike, travel, and spend time with friends and their two adult daughters.

 Rebecca Schisler